Killing weights from the perspective of t-structures: Introduction

 In the current paper we establish some new criteria for killing weights $m,\dots,n$ for a $\cu$-morphism (in Theorem \ref{tkw}) and for the absence of these weights in $M\in \obj \cu$ (see Theorem \ref{tww}).
 In particular, if $w=\wsp$ then $X$ is without weights $m,\dots,n$ if and only if it possesses a cellular tower with $X^{(m-1)}=X^{(n)}$ (these are the corresponding skeleta of $X$; see \cite[\S6.3]{marg}).
 In contrast to \cite{bkwn}, we mention weight filtrations and virtual $t$-truncations of cohomology in some of our criteria.

 Moreover, we study the case where $\cu$ is also endowed with a $t$-structure $t$ {\it adjacent} to $w$; note that $t$ of this sort exists for $w=\wsp$, and if $t$ exists then virtual $t$-truncations of representable functors are represented by the corresponding $t$-truncations.
 In this case a morphism kills weights $m,\dots,n$ if and only if it factors through an object without these weights; see Theorem \ref{tptp}.
-Moreover, that theorem gives certain torsion theories and projective and injective classes in $\cu$ (these notions were defined in \cite{iyayo} and \cite{christ}, respectively); this yields some more criteria for killing weights and the absence of weights.
+Moreover, this theorem gives certain torsion theories and projective and injective classes in $\cu$ (these notions were defined in \cite{iyayo} and \cite{christ}, respectively); this yields some more criteria for killing weights and the absence of weights.

-In Theorem \ref{thegcomp} we discuss the application of these results to the case where $w$ is {\it compactly purely generated}; this includes the case $w=\wsp$.
+In Theorem \ref{thegcomp} we discuss the application of these results to the case where $w$ is {\it purely compactly generated}; this includes the case $w=\wsp$.
 In particular, for an $SH$-morphism $g$ we have $\hsingc^0(g,\Gamma)=0$ for every abelian group $\Gamma$ (that is, $g$ annihilates singular cohomology with coefficients in $\Gamma$) if and only if $g$ factors through a spectrum $X$ such that all $\hsingc^0(X,\Gamma)$ vanish; see Remark \ref{rsh}(1).
-Furthermore, this statement naturally extends to the stable equivariant category $SH(G)$; see Remark \ref{rsh}(2).
+Furthermore, this statement naturally extends to the equivariant stable homotopy category $SH(G)$; see Remark \ref{rsh}(2).

+The authors are deeply grateful to the referee for useful comments to the text.
+The first author also thanks the Max Planck Institut für Mathematik for the hospitality during finishing this version of the paper.